hanslub42/rlwrap/README.md

     rlwrap -cra -assword: smbclient '\\PEANUT\C'

-## INSTALLATION:
+## LIMITATIONS
-Usually just

-    ./configure;
-    make
-    sudo make install

-See the INSTALL file for more information.
+Programs that already have a sophisticated command-line (like fish or fzf) will be unusable with rlwrap, as their virtuoso terminal handling is difficult to understand (rlwrap is not a terminal emulator!).
+Of course, those programs won't *need* rlwrap, either.

 ## FILTERS

-Filters are `perl` or `python` plugins that enable complete (albeit somewhat fragile) control over `rlwrap`'s input and output, echo, prompt, history and completion.
-They aren't used a lot, and remain therefore somewhat untested. `rlwrap -z listing` lists the installed filters, `rlwrap -z <somefilter>` displays a short help text for `<somefilter>`
+Filters are `perl` or `python` plugins that enable complete (albeit somewhat fragile) control over `rlwrap`'s input and output, echo, prompt, history, completion and signal handling.
+They aren't used a lot, and remain therefore somewhat untested. `rlwrap -z listing` lists the installed filters, `rlwrap -z <filter>` displays a short help text for `<filter>`

 ## AUTHORS

-The GNU Readline library (written by Brian Fox and Chet Ramey) does all the hard work behind the scenes, the pty-handling code (written by Geoff C. Wing) was taken practically unchanged from rxvt, and completion word lists are managed by Damian Ivereigh's libredblack library.
+The GNU Readline library (written by Brian Fox and Chet Ramey) does the hard work behind the scenes, the pty-handling code (written by Geoff C. Wing) was taken practically unchanged from rxvt and completion word lists are managed by Damian Ivereigh's libredblack library.
 The rest was written by Hans Lub (hanslub42@gmail.com).